 *We have calculated the battery life based on the internal battery pack (that you charge upon receiving the camera).
 We would like to incorporate calculations for runtime including the solar panel charging the battery pack but there are too many variables at this time.
 Even though we don't have data to publish on this, expect runtime to be significantly better than 2.5 months with the solar panel collecting light.
 This rating does not accurately reflect what the solar panel is capable of.

 Picture Trigger & Recovery Speed: 0.45 s. | 73.4 s.

 Detection Range & Angle: 110 ft. @ 43.6° detection angle (42.2° field of view)

 Trigger speed is solid but recovery time is a bit slow.
 With any cellular camera, this can depend heavily on your reception.
 The detection zone is awesome with a 110 ft. range and detection and field of view angles that nearly match up perfectly.
-Overall, this is a very strong detection circuit.
+Overall, the Spypoint Link Micro S LTE solar cellular trail camera has a very strong detection circuit.

 Dimensions: 6.5'' x 3.5'' x 2''